Meadow Lane: A new stadium

 During the 1970s and 80s the stadium became increasingly dilapidated.
 The Meadow Lane End was demolished in 1978 and replaced by a building which housed new dressing rooms, a social club and a variety of other facilities designed to generate more income.
 There was no stand at this end for several years and Meadow Lane was reduced to a three sided ground.
 Eventually a small terrace was installed on this side.
 The Bradford City stadium fire and Hillsborough disaster brought the safety of football stadia into the public gaze and eventually the Taylor Report required that football clubs modernise their grounds.
 Meadow Lane was subsequently redeveloped during the early 1990s, although the work was planned before the report was issued.
 The Meadow Lane End, County Road Stand and Spion Kop were all demolished in the 1992 close season and replaced with the Family Stand, the Jimmy Sirrel Stand and the Spion Kop Stand respectively.
 The Main Stand was replaced during the close season of 1994 by the Derek Pavis Stand.
+In 2025 the Kop was renamed the Arctic Cabins Kop.

 In June 2002, as part of a sponsorship deal, the ground was briefly renamed the "Aaron Scargill Stadium".
 However, the ground reverted to its original name when the deal later fell through.